-There is a lot of misinformation out there on the internet about certain things.
-We usually call these myths, but there is always some truth tp them.
-In this case, we tackle a question I see from time to time on internet forums and Facebook gun groups.
+There is a lot of misinformation out there on the internet about certain things regarding guns and what they’re capable of.
+We usually call these myths, but there is almost always some truth to each myth.

 This is a topic I’ve covered before on different blogs, but always have new things to say and expand upon.